-Financial issues may not have been the first things you thought about when you were diagnosed with pancreatic cancer.
-But having cancer can have an unexpected impact on your finances.
-For example, you may not be able to work, or can only work part time, so money may become an issue, even if this is only temporary.
-And if your partner is caring for you and has to stop work, or you need to pay for travel to treatment sessions, or need a special diet, it can affect the household budget.
+Being diagnosed with cancer can have an impact on your finances.
+For example, you may not be able to work, or can only work part time.
+A family member caring for you may also need to stop working, and you may have to pay for travel to treatment sessions.

 - Prescriptions in Scotland, Wales and Northern Ireland are free.
-In England, the person you are caring for is entitled to free prescriptions if they are having treatment for cancer, including symptoms or side effects.
-They will need to apply for a medical exemption certificate – ask your doctor for a FP92A form, which they will need to sign.
+In England, you can get free prescriptions if you are having treatment for cancer, or for symptoms and side effects.
+You will need to apply for a medical exemption certificate.
+Ask your GP, hospital or local pharmacy for a FP92A form.

 - You may be able to apply for a grant from a charity or fund, for example to help with bills, or buy equipment.
-The Elizabeth Coteman Fund provides grants to people with pancreatic cancer and their families.
+The Elizabeth Coteman Fund provides grants to people with pancreatic cancer.

 - There is help available with the cost of travelling to hospital for treatment.

 - Ask your hospital about parking costs.
 Some hospitals offer free or cheaper parking for people who have to go to hospital for treatment regularly, but don’t need to stay overnight (an outpatient).

 - You may be able to get help with your heating bills.
 Ask your energy supplier if they provide any help to people with cancer.
 There are also government schemes to help with heating costs, or you could try switching to a cheaper supplier.
 Macmillan Cancer Support have more information about reducing your energy bills.

 “Money was a very big worry for my Dad.
 One call to a Macmillan benefits adviser helped sort things out for him.
 It’s no longer a worry.”